Hans J. Nebel Violin Repair Workshop: 2026

 DISCOUNTS FOR ATTENDING MULTIPLE WORKSHOPS

-Attend 2 or more workshops and receive a 10% discount of total cost.
+Attend two or more workshops and receive a 10% discount of total cost.

 Workshops will take place in Bowman Hall on the MCLA main campus in North Adams, Massachusetts.